graulr/auction_hunter/README.md

 ##### Simply supply a ffxiah url and specify when you want to be notified.

 # Setup
-- Windows & Mac compatible

-This script requires you have:
+This script works on Windows & Mac and requires you have:
 - python 2.7.xx [installed](https://www.python.org/downloads/release/python-2716/)
 - Created a free [send grid account](https://signup.sendgrid.com/)